smart-data-lake/smart-data-lake/docs/reference/transformations.md

 DataFrame parameters are assigned looking up the parameter name in the Map of DataFrames.
 A potential `df` prefix is removed from the parameter name before the lookup.

-All lookups of parameters are down case insensitive, also dash and underscores are removed.
+All lookups of parameters are done case-insensitive, also dash and underscores are removed.

 If the Action has only one output DataObject, the return type can also be defined as a simple DataFrame instead of a `Map[String,DataFrame]`.